El Paso County, CO, Genealogy Resources

 was formed in 1859 from old Arapahoe County in Kansas Territory.
 On 1 November 1861 it became one of 17 original counties in Colorado Territory.
 On 23 March 1899, what is now Teller County was separated from El Paso County.
 The county seat is Colorado Springs.
 One of the best online sources for the county is the Pikes Peak NewsFinder

-, an online index at Pikes Peak Library District with some links to document images.
+, a Pikes Peak Library District index with some links to document images.

 - 1885 Colorado State Census.
 Free at FamilySearch, also on Ancestry.com

-- 1860–1940 federal censuses are available for Colorado on FamilySearch, Ancestry.com, HeritageQuest, Fold3, Mocavo.
+- 1860–1940 federal censuses for Colorado are available on FamilySearch, Ancestry.com, and HeritageQuest.
 In 1860, what is now El Paso County was enumerated in Arapahoe County, Kansas Territory.
 Before 1899, El Paso County included nearly all of what is now Teller County.

 - The weekly Intermountain Catholic newspaper, 1899-1910, held online by Chronicling America, Library of Congress, includes a column of news from the Colorado Springs Catholic community.

 - Episcopal Church: Epiphany Parish Register, Good Shepherd Parish Register, Grace Church Parish Register, St. Stephen's Parish Register; mostly baptism, marriage, burial entries for various years.
 Registers are indexed and images viewable at Pikes Peak NewsFinder.

 - First United Methodist Church, archivist Brenda Hawley, 420 N. Nevada Ave., Colorado Springs, CO 80903.
 Founded 1871, first church in Colorado Springs.